agmcfarland/biopython_workshop/README.md

 ## Answer Notebooks

-There are five jupyter notebooks, one for each day, with the **answers** to all the exercises in the lessons
+There are five jupyter notebooks, one for each day, with the **answers** to all the exercises in the lessons.

 1. [Answers Day 1](https://colab.research.google.com/github/agmcfarland/biopython_workshop/blob/main/answers_day_1.ipynb)